algmyr/ComplexSeminar/slides.markdown

 ## Conclusion
 We can create images easily recognizable by a neural network that is foreign to a human.

-# So, why does this matter?
+# So, why all the pessimism?<br><span class="fragment" data-fragment-index="0">Because it's a subject we care about.</span>

+## Hype is not all good

+* Uncritical optimism is inspiring, but leads to unrealistic expectations

+* Rigorous critisism can hint at what subjects are worth pursuing

+* Could also spur technical innovation to prove the critisism wrong

-## Insights
+## Case study: Insights

 * DNN and humans see things differently

-* These kinds of studies helps to concretize this
+* The two papers mentioned here helps to concretize this

-* Another way of understanding how DNNs behave
+* Gives another way of understanding how DNNs behave

-## Improvements
+## Case study: Improvements

-* Insights about DNNs lead to new methods to combat adversarial examples
+* These insights has lead to methods to combat adversarial examples

 * Has lead to numerous papers, e.g. [@fawsi] [@papernot] [@papernot2] [@goodfellow]

 * Will likely lead to long time improvement of DNNs

 #

-## Summary
-We said stuff, some of which could be interesting to highlight.

 ## Thank you for listening!

 ## References